sam-castle/techno-cv/README.md

    ### Switching Between Samples
   With the samples chosen, they were loaded into the Max patch.
 This was achieved using four buffers (**buffer~**), one for each stem and one for the sample synth.
 Using **radiogroups** a new sample can be loaded into the buffer by clicking on the corresponding dot.
 Inside the subpatchers **drumsamples**, **basssamples**, and **melodicsamples**, replace messages, calling .wav files from the computer, are sent to the buffer with the **select** function.
 The new sample carries on playing from the same point in the buffer allowing the track to remain synchronised.

 To control the sample switches using the computer vision inputs, the patch needed a way to take in that data.
 The **udpreceive** function (port 8080) takes in streams of OSC data from Javascript, via the Node server, for each stem and channels them into the **receivedata** subpatcher.
-For each variable the choice of sample (1, 2 or 3) is sent into an **int** function stores the selection until a beat from the metronome is sent through.
+For each variable the choice of sample (off, 1, 2 or 3) is sent into an **int** function, storing the selection until a beat from the metronome is sent through.
 Since the data input is a continuous stream, the **change** function is used to only identify when the selection has changed.

 </details>